Faical-Ach/Projet-M207/README.md

+#### 🌐 Project Context
-#### With the growing need for flexibility, automation, and network monitoring, traditional architectures are reaching their limits.
+With the growing need for flexibility, automation, and network monitoring, traditional architectures are reaching their limits.
 Software Defined Networking (SDN), by separating traffic control from its forwarding, offers a more dynamic approach.
 This project proposes the implementation of an SDN infrastructure controlled by ONOS, deployed using Kubeadm (Kubernetes), and monitored with GLPI.
 #### How can we implement a modern, automated, and monitorable network infrastructure by combining SDN, Kubernetes, and GLPI technologies to overcome the limitations of classical architectures?

 # Projet-M207
 SDN infrastructure with ONOS, Kubernetes cluster via kubeadm, and GLPI monitoring.
 Deployment of HTTPS, MySQL, and Samba services in Kubernetes, with dynamic network management and inventory via FusionInventory.

+## 🧪 Lab Topology

 ![Lab Setup](images/topo-sdn.png)

-## Prepare Your Lab Environment
+## 🛠 Step 1: Prepare Your Lab Environment

-1• Create the VMs
+### 🖥 Virtual Machines

 •Use your preferred virtualization platform (VirtualBox, VMware, KVM, etc.)